 But CBT doesn't always work.

-The practices offer mixed evidence on the use of CBT for treating sex offenders, and we found "No Effects" ratings for CBT in preventing domestic violence reoffending.
+The practices offer mixed evidence on the use of CBT for treating persons convicted of sex offenses, and we found "No Effects" ratings for CBT in preventing domestic violence reoffending.
 Among the individual programs, even in the areas with the strongest evidence that CBT works, there are still ineffective CBT programs: Of the 50 programs we reviewed, six received "No Effects" ratings and seven offered "Insufficient Evidence" to reach a conclusion about program effectiveness (see Table 1).

 Crime and justice policies and programs should be informed by the most rigorous evidence available.
 The goal of CrimeSolutions is to help clarify the growing body of evidence for interventions like CBT for practitioners and policymakers.
 Overall, we found that CBT is effective at deterring crime, assisting victims and preventing recidivism.
 Some of the strongest evidence we found about CBT offers effective strategies to help crime victims recover from the trauma of victimization.
 Our analysis is consistent with what researcher Mark Lipsey pointed out in his seminal work on the subject: Like other therapeutic interventions, CBT is more effective than punishment-based responses to prevent reoffending.
 Also, by effectively addressing recidivism and reoffending, CBT programs can provide additional benefits to potential crime victims by preventing future victimization.